zendesk/demo_apps/Bestpractices.md

 ## Zendesk Apps: Best Practices

 * Make sure you define an App version.
-An App version will help you, and anyone else using the App, to keep track of what is installed.
-This cna be particularly helpful if a bug is found and you need to provide a newer version of an App.
+An App version will help you, and anyone else using the App keep track of what is installed.
+This can be particularly helpful if a bug is found and you need to provide a newer version of an App.

 * Define CSS in `app.css`, instead of leaving them in the templates.